tdg5/stats-learning-notes/chapter-03-linear-regression.md

 The additive assumption ignores the possibility of an interaction between predictors.
-One way to account for an interaction effect is to include an additional predictor, called an [interaction-term][glossary-interaction-term], that computes the product of the associated predictors.
+One way to account for an interaction effect is to include an additional predictor, called an [interaction term][glossary-interaction-term], that computes the product of the associated predictors.

 ##### Modeling Predictor Interaction